My current research interests include

 concurrency and functional languages.

 I am directly employed by the John Innes Centre, but maintain

-visiting status at UEA, with my main office and email address here.
+visiting status at UEA and an email address.

 Numerical modelling of plant growth